kaste/PyTest/README.md

         "layer0.tint": [155, 7, 8], // -RED
     },

 to your `.sublime.theme` to flash the status bar early if there are failures.
-Consider [instafail](https://github.com/pytest-dev/pytest-instafail) to get early failures with full tracebacks.
+[Consider [instafail](https://github.com/pytest-dev/pytest-instafail) to get early failures with full tracebacks as well.]

 Likewise add